 Consider these Facebook marketing objectives and associated goals as an example:

-- Get Video Views: focused on getting you more views of your video
+- Video Views: focused on getting you more views of your video

-- Send People To A Destination on or off Facebook (in the past this was referred to as Clicks To Website): focused on driving people to a website landing page
+- Traffic (in the past this was referred to as Clicks To Website): focused on driving people to a website landing page

-- Collect leads for your business (i.e. lead ads): designed to capture lead information (e.g. emails) from people right within Facebook
+- Conversions (i.e. Lead Ads): designed to capture lead information (e.g. emails) from people right within Facebook

-- Increase brand awareness: get your ad in front of more people that are more likely to pay attention to your brand
+- Brand Awareness: get your ad in front of more people that are more likely to pay attention to your brand

 This was just a handful of the marketing objectives available inside Facebook for your business beyond the infamous Boosted Post.